jellyfin/jellyfin.org/docs/general/installation/synology.md

 Navigate to the `Container` tab and click `Create`.
 Select the "Jellyfin" image and give the container a name.
 We recommend using "Jellyfin" as the name.
 You can also set the container to auto-start if you want Jellyfin to start when the NAS boots.
-Also, you can set the resource limits for the container.
-We recommend that you let the container use all available resources.
+Resource limits can also be set for the container.
+It is recommended that all CPU resources and at least 4GB of ram be allocated to the Jellyfin container.
 Click "Next".
 ![Creating the Container](/images/docs/install-synology-12.png)